ryancoughlin/salty-tiler/README.md

 # Salty Tiler

-A complete toolkit for processing ocean datasets (SST, chlorophyll) from NetCDF to cloud-optimized GeoTIFFs and serving them through a TiTiler-based API.
-Includes temperature unit conversion (C/K to F) and custom palette rendering.
+A TiTiler-based microservice for processing ocean datasets (SST, chlorophyll) from NetCDF to cloud-optimized GeoTIFFs and serving them as map tiles.
+This service is designed to be integrated into larger application pipelines as a standalone tile rendering service.

+## Overview

+Salty Tiler provides a FastAPI + TiTiler service that:

+1. Converts NetCDF ocean datasets to Cloud-Optimized GeoTIFFs (COGs)
+2. Serves map tiles with custom colormaps and dynamic scaling
+3. Handles temperature unit conversion (C/K → F) automatically
+4. Provides metadata endpoints for dataset ranges

+**Note**: This is a backend tile service.
+The included Mapbox viewer is for debugging/testing only and will not be part of production deployments.

 ## Features